sayouzone/sayou-fabric/docs/library-guides/rag.md

 # sayou-rag

-`sayou-rag` is the **Orchestration Engine** of the Sayou Fabric.
+`sayou-rag` is the **Orchestration Engine** of the Sayou Data Platform.
 It does not provide a single pipeline, but rather an **`RAGExecutor`** that runs a "graph" of composable "nodes" (components) to execute complex RAG and Agentic workflows.

 ---